 One thing I’ve read over and over again, is that there is no way of telling what book will sell and what will not.
 I’d been feeling confident due to my blogging networks in beauty, hair and parenting, surly I could swing it to sell my book?!
-Reality… I’m no celebrating blogger and there would be the issue of childcare cover to allow me to sell books at events and so on.
+Reality… I’m no celebrity blogger.
+Additionally, there would be the issue of childcare cover to allow me to sell books at events.
 I kept returning to the question Rachael Stock asked in her book, why do I want to get my book published?
 Money is good, yes.
 Who can live without it?
-But a writers life is not fast track to the champagne lifestyle.
+But a writer’s life is no fast track to the champagne lifestyle.

 I recently met with children’s author Louie Stowell.
 We’d met a few months ago at Imagine Fest hosted by Inclusive Minds.
 Since, then Louie had been instrumental in pointing me in the direction of picture book twitter parties, networks to explore and basically sharing writing tips with me.
 While speaking to her about my manuscript, my writing challenges and plans for the future, it seemed more likely that a publisher was what I needed.
 However it wasn’t until I returned home on a high, to find my son Angelo ill that the other shoe fell.
 I don’t have the manpower to go it alone with my book venture.

 Then, I attended the London Book Fair a few days ago.
-I was in the audience of seminar lead by the Book Trust, Inclusive Minds and Childs Play publishing house.
-The topic was ‘Meeting the challenges of publishing for children with additional needs.
+I attended the seminar lead by the Book Trust, Inclusive Minds and Childs Play publishing house.
+The topic was ‘Meeting the challenges of publishing for children with additional needs’.
 There is a gap in the market for meaningful identifiable stories for children with additional needs.
 The seminars was phenomenal!
 It made me consider a bigger picture, creating books that inclusive beyond racial diversity.

 I’m putting out there into the universe, calling publishers and agents.
 If you’re looking for a charismatic, hard-working, social media-loving writer, passionate about creating books inclusive to all children, AND willing to do events I’M YOUR LADY.